Get your AA Travel Insurance quote today

 - whether you have private health insurance

-To find the cheapest travel insurance quote, shop around so you can compare prices and benefits.
+To find the cheapest travel insurance quote, shop around to compare prices and benefits.

 Even if your existing medical insurance covers you abroad, a comprehensive travel insurance policy can offer financial protection in other areas, for example, if you need to cancel your trip or your travel money is stolen.